larssonhthomas-afk/writebase-docs/docs/20waiting-list---information.md

 During a few months, we will test this product to the limit and see what we should fix before launching.
 I´m thinking weekly checkins.
 A chat channel somewhere.
 And a lot of fun testing it out.

-If you are interested in what we are building, you should be on the waiting list.
-In a short while (when we have tested as much of the product as we can), you will be one of the first 10 to test and be involved in further product development.

 I'm seeking people who write and need to better organize their writing data.